uconneeb/evolution/biblio.md

 **JA Coyne.
 2014.** There are no ring species. [blog post](https://whyevolutionistrue.wordpress.com/2014/07/16/there-are-no-ring-species/) _(I include this blog post because it reproduces plate 1 from Coyne and Orr, 2004, which was mentioned in lecture xxx in the discussion of ring species.)_

 {% include examfour.html %} **JA Coyne and HA Orr.
 2004.** Speciation.
 Sinauer Associates, Sunderland, Massachusetts. [link to publisher site](https://global.oup.com/ushe/product/speciation-9780878930890?q=coyne&lang=en&cc=us) _(Figs. 3.2, p.
 96, and 3.4, pl.
 100, were used in a handout referenced April 25 to illustrate allopatric sister species and incipient allopatric speciation, respectively.)_

-**WA Cresko, A Amores, C Wilson, J Murphy, M Currey, P Phillips, MA Bell, CB Kimmel, and JH Postlethwait.
-2004.** Parallel genetic basis for repeated evolution of armor loss in Alaskan threespine stickleback populations.
-Proceedings of the National Academy of Science USA 101:6050-6055.
-[DOI: 10.1073/pnas.0308479101](https://doi.org/10.1073/pnas.0308479101) _(Figure 4 provided the photo of the F2 dihybrid cross involving stickleback armor that I showed in class.)_

 **CR Darwin.
 1870.** A naturalist's voyage round the world.
 2nd edition.
 John Murray, London.
 [Free ebook available at Gutenberg](http://www.gutenberg.org/ebooks/3704) _(The plate showing four species of Darwin's finches was used in class.
 This is Darwin's travel diary from his voyage on the H.M.S.
 Beagle, first published in 1839 very soon after his return.)_